1. Online Sales Training – Introduction

 With face to face selling no longer allowed during lock-down, selling immediately got a lot tougher for many b2b sales people.

-This is where online training courses come into their own and can give your salespeople a real edge over your competitors.
+This is where online training courses come into their own and can give your salespeople and sales management a real edge over your competitors.

 If you’re wondering whether online sales training is an inferior alternative to the offline version, read on to find out more about how it can boost your sales and your brand.